 In November 2008 The Myer Foundation and the Sidney Myer Fund together announced the 2009 Commemorative Grants Program, marking the 75th anniversary of the Sidney Myer Fund.

-The 2009 Commemorative Grants Program gave $28 million over five years to 13 major projects and will support 49 organisations.
-Individual Myer Family members have contributed a further $8 million, bringing the total commitment from Myer Family philanthropy to $36 million.
-The range of projects is exciting and diverse, and represents many contemporary issues facing Australian society including affordable housing, climate change and the effects of prolonged drought in regional Victoria.
+The 2009 Commemorative Grants Program awarded $28 million over five years to 13 major projects, supporting 49 organisations.
+Individual Myer family members contributed a further $8 million, bringing the total commitment from Myer family philanthropy to $36 million.
+The range of supported projects was exciting and diverse, representing many contemporary issues facing Australian society including affordable housing, climate change and the effects of prolonged drought in regional Victoria.

-Common to all projects is the commitment to making an enduring and positive impact on society.
-Each grant has been given to a deserving recipient organisation.
-Our grants represent a partnership - we simply cannot be an effective grant-maker without good recipient organisations.
-Over the years, we have been privileged to forge strong and enduring relationships with many organisations that work for the benefit of our community.
+Common to all projects was the commitment to making an enduring and positive impact on society.
+Each grant represented a partnership, recognising that The Myer Foundation and Sidney Myer Fund cannot be effective grantmakers without good recipient organisations.
+Over the years, The Myer Foundation and Sidney Myer Fund have been privileged to forge strong and enduring relationships with many organisations that work for the benefit of our community.

 Many of the projects supported through the 2009 Commemorative Grants Program have been completed while others will continue into 2014-2015.